Craig Mottram: Career

-At 6 feet 2 inches, Mottram is unusually tall for a distance runner.
+At 188 cm (6 feet 2 inches), Mottram is unusually tall for a distance runner.
 He competed in his first Olympic Games at only 20 years of age, in the 5000 metre event at the 2000 Summer Olympics in Sydney: he did not qualify from his heat, but finished in 8th place with a respectable time of 13 minutes, 31.06 seconds.
 He fared better in his next Olympic competition: with four additional years of experience and athletic maturity, Mottram qualified for the final of the 5000 metre event and finished 8th with a time of 13:25.70 in Athens.

 In 2005, he set a course record to win the Great Ireland Run in a third consecutive win at the competition.
 On 14 August 2005, he reached a career highlight, coming third in the 5000 m event at the 2005 World Championships in Athletics in Helsinki, running the event in 13 minutes, 32.96 seconds.
-He is the only non-African born runner to receive a medal in that event since 1987.
+He was the last non-African born runner to receive a medal in that event until Jakob Ingebrigtsen received gold in 2022.

 On 9 March 2006 in Melbourne, in his final warmup event before the 2006 Commonwealth Games, Mottram took ten seconds off the 12-year-old Australian record for the 2000 metres.
 This distance, not often run at IAAF events, was scheduled specifically to suit Mottram's Games preparation.

 On 20 March 2006 at the Commonwealth Games, Mottram came second in the 5000 m event with a time of 12 minutes, 58.19 seconds, beaten narrowly by Kenyan runner Augustine Choge.
 This race was only the second time that this event was won in under 13 minutes at a championship competition (first one being 2003 World Athletics Championships.)
 Mottram also ran in the 1500 m event in Melbourne on 25 March 2006, entering the competition as favourite to win.
 Having worked his way into third position during the race, Mottram was accidentally tripped at the 800-metre mark when English athlete Andrew Baddeley fell behind him, clipping Mottram's heel.
 Mottram lost 20 metres on the field due to the incident and finished in ninth position.

-In June 2006 Mottram set the Parkrun 5 km world record time with 14 minutes and 0 seconds at Bushy Parkrun, he held the record until 2012.
+In June 2006 Mottram set the Parkrun 5 km world record time with 14 minutes and 0 seconds at Bushy Parkrun; he held the record until 2012.

 He is a supporter of English Premier League club Sunderland and ran in the Great North Run 2006, wearing a Sunderland shirt.

 On 21 December 2006, Mottram set the record for the Tan in a time of 10:08:00.
 The Tan is Melbourne's most iconic running track, located around the Royal Botanic Gardens.
 Mottram beat the previous best time of 10:12, also his own, during a Richmond Tigers Football Club trial.